romanwonderman/git-guide/README.md

 ```

 For the first time you need to run ```push``` command with flag ```-u``` and parameters ```origin``` and ```main (master)```.
 Flag ```-u``` links local and remote branches.

+## Commit navigation

+### Hash - commit identification

+Git hashes commit information by algorithm SHA-1 (**S**ecure **H**ash **A**lgorithm) and gets unique hash for every commit.
+Usually hash is shot (40 chars in case of SHA-1) line, which contains numbers 0-9 and latin letters A-F.

+* If hash is got twice for the same set of input data, result will be the same

+* If something has been changed in source data, hash will change as well

+Hash is the main commit identifier.

+All hashes and the table ```hash -> commit info``` are stored by Git in service files.
+They are in hidden folder ```.git``` in project repo.